Fiction Character Profile Builder (Free Tool + PDF Template)

 Here is what my basic template looks like.

-blank character profile template
+Fiction character profile pdf template

 Character profile template download

-You can download my template in pdf if you click the image above.
+You can download my template in PDF if you click the image above.

 And no, you don’t need to hand over your email address to get it.

 You are welcome to print it out if you are happy to write details by hand.
-Or, if you know how to do it, you can edit and annotate the pdf file.
+Or, if you know how to do it, you can edit and annotate the PDF file.

 But, if you prefer, you can create your own template like this in less than five minutes.